mio-MXJ/2048/README.md

-# 2048
+# hodgepodge
-the beginning of game
+you can find the game that name is called lottery and two thousand and forty-eight. there is something when i am study